 - Edge-case poverty.
 Real logs have messy edge cases.
 Synthetic sets are neat.
 The mess shows up in production, not staging.

 Tokens keep the original distribution intact.
-You feed the model the same shape, timing, and correlation.
-You just never expose the raw values.
+You feed the model the same shape, timing, and correlation while retaining the raw values.
 The system learns from what happened, not from a statistically polite imitation.
 With Protecto, you tokenize sensitive spans in text and fields in tables.
-You keep the sequence and frequency.
-You remove exposure.
+You keep the sequence and frequency without exposing sensitive data.

 Quick checklist to spot distortion